 If your landlord serves you with a termination notice that you intend to fight, hiring a lawyer can increase your chance of success.
-Choose a lawyer that is knowledgeable about landlord-tenant law and has significant experience fighting evictions.
-Such a lawyer can come up with effective strategies or creative solutions that you might not be aware of -- for example, the lawyer could argue that your landlord's eviction was retaliatory (and therefore illegal) if the circumstances support such a defense.
-(To learn more about eviction, see Nolo's Renters' & Tenants' Rights area.)
+Choose a local lawyer that is knowledgeable about landlord-tenant law and has significant experience fighting evictions.
+Such a lawyer can come up with effective strategies or creative solutions that you might not be aware of—for example, the lawyer could argue that your landlord's eviction was retaliatory (and therefore an illegal eviction) if the circumstances support such a defense.

 If you believe your landlord is discriminating against you, you may need a lawyer to stop the illegal actions and help you recover damages for any harm you suffered.
 One option is to hire a lawyer to sue the landlord in court.

-In these cases, you may decide to implement one of your state's tenant remedies on your own (such as rent withholding or "repair and deduct"), but you may need some coaching on how to do it right.
-Consulting a lawyer may be your best move.
-In addition, a lawyer can attempt to communicate with the landlord for you, explore the possibility of a quick settlement, and take the landlord to court, if needed.
-(To learn more about your landlord's obligation to repair your rental unit, see Nolo's Renters' & Tenants' Rights area).
+In these cases, you might decide to implement one of your state's tenant remedies on your own (such as rent withholding or "repair and deduct"), but you might need some coaching on how to do it right.
+Consulting a lawyer might be your best move.
+In addition, a lawyer can attempt to communicate with the landlord for you, explore the possibility of a quick settlement, and sue your landlord, if needed.

 Sometimes, landlords make promises to encourage hesitant applicants to rent from them.
 For example, if an applicant is concerned about the neighborhood crime rate, a landlord might promise to install a more effective intercom system or an electronic, gated parking lot.
-If the landlord later refuses to honor the promise, you may need to hire a lawyer to write a stern letter to your landlord, threatening a lawsuit unless the landlord follows through.
+If the landlord later refuses to honor the promise, you might need to hire a lawyer to write a stern letter to your landlord, with a reminder that landlords can be held liable for some criminal activities at their rentals, and threatening a lawsuit unless the landlord follows through.

 Accidents can happen, even at a well-run rental property.
-However, if an accident is the result of the landlord's carelessness, you may have a legal case against your landlord.
+However, if an accident is the result of the landlord's carelessness, your landlord might be liable for any injuries.
 For example, you might break your leg after slipping on an icy patch on the front steps of your building.
 (Perhaps the landlord should have arranged for regular de-icing, which would have removed the danger.)
-Or, you may discover an outbreak of mold in your rental -- only after it has made you and your family very ill.
+Or, you might discover an outbreak of mold in your rental—only after it has made you and your family very ill.